alexisphilip/alexisphilip.fr/README.md

 - make JS which adds a copies the link and modifies the URL to all titles in blog on click
 - sticky header

+- add moving letters library on different elements such as h1, h2 titles and others.

+- add IG / Twitter